-This document provides information regarding property assessments: 2021GuideforPropertyOwners
+This document provides information regarding property assessments (this will be updated as the 2022 Guide becomes availalbe): 2021GuideforPropertyOwners

 A breakdown of your assessment can be found at the County’s Land Records site.
 Search for your name, and select assessment in the ‘select detail’ drop down menu: Sauk County Land Records

-2021 is a “maintenance” assessment year, where property values are updated for new construction and classifications that occurred between Jan 1, 2020 and December 31, 2020.
+2022 is a “maintenance” assessment year, where property values are updated for new construction and classifications that occurred during 2021

 If you have any questions or concerns regarding your assessment please contact the town assessor, Eric Kleven, at 715-529-1032.
 This is an opportunity to discuss how your assessment was made.
 Most questions, concerns, misunderstandings and errors can be cleared up with a phone call.

 Notice of Open Book and Board of Review: (This will be updated when dates are determined for 2022)

 The Open Book is taking place at the Town Hall* on Thursday, May 20, 2021 from 1 pm to 3 pm.
 The Open Book provides residents an opportunity to examine the tax rolls and is an opportunity to speak with the assessor regarding how your assessment was made and discuss your questions and concerns.

 If you are not feeling well (or if you have been in contact with someone with COVID-19 in the past 14 days) you should send someone in your place.

 If after speaking with the assessor you decide to file a formal appeal, please read the guide for filing an appeal: Property Assessment Appeal Guide pb055